jeftegoes/GitOverviewAndCommands/README.md

 2. Merge commit
 3. Squash merge
 4. Rebase
 ### Merge commit
 1. Combines the commits at the tips of the merged branches
-2. Places the result in the merge commit
+2. Places the result in the merge commit (new specific commit)
 ### Fast-forward (FF) merge
 - Moves the base branch label to the tip of the topic branch
     - Conditions for a fast-forward merge